Contents

 Growth Guarantee Scheme Extension

-The rebranding of the Recovery Loan Scheme as the Growth Guarantee Scheme is a key element within the Spring Budget 2024, aimed at supporting small-scale enterprises in obtaining critical financing for expansion and fostering economic progression and resilience.
+The rebranding of the Recovery Loan Scheme as the Growth Guarantee Scheme is a key part of the 2024 Spring Budget to support small businesses to get funding for growth and economic resilience.

 VAT Registration Threshold Increase

-The Spring Budget 2024 brings about a notable adjustment with the increase of the VAT registration threshold.
-Beginning on April 1, 2024, businesses will encounter an upsurge in this limit from a taxable turnover of £85,000 to £90,000.
-If their taxable turnover drops below the updated deregistration threshold of £88,000, businesses now have the option to opt out of VAT.
+The 2024 Spring Budget has another change with the VAT registration threshold going up.
+From April 1, 2024 businesses will see the threshold increase from £85,000 to £90,000.
+If their taxable turnover falls below the new deregistration threshold of £88,000 they can now opt out of VAT.

-These enhancements in both registration and deregistration thresholds for VAT are set forth with multiple objectives.
+These changes to the registration and deregistration thresholds for VAT are for multiple reasons.

-• They help smaller B2C-type businesses maintain profits by not suffering a tax burden
+To help smaller B2C businesses keep profits by not having a tax burden

 Addressing the Cost of Living Crisis

-The Spring Budget 2024 introduces several measures to address the cost of living crisis.
-One such measure is the maintenance of fuel duty rates at current levels for another 12 months, including a temporary 5p cut and the cancellation of the planned inflation increase for 2024-25.
-This freeze continues a pattern that has effectively kept fuel duty rates unchanged since 2011.
+The 2024 Spring Budget has several measures to address the cost of living crisis.
+One of which is to keep fuel duty rates at current levels for another 12 months including a 5p temporary cut and the cancellation of the 2024-25 increase.
+This is a continuation of the status quo that has kept fuel duty rates frozen since 2011.

-This measure is anticipated to provide tax cuts of approximately £3.1 billion for drivers in the current year, equating to savings of around £50 for the average car driver.
-This significant saving is expected to provide some relief to drivers amid the rising cost of living.
+This will deliver tax cuts of around £3.1 billion this year, which is around £50 per car driver.
+This will be some help to drivers with the cost of living.

-In addition to the fuel duty freeze, the extension of the alcohol duty freeze until February 2025 forms an integral part of the measures to mitigate the cost of living crisis.
-This extension helps mitigate costs for both consumers and businesses, particularly pubs, breweries, and distilleries, thereby easing some of the financial pressures brought about by the rising cost of living.
+Alongside the fuel duty freeze the extension of the alcohol duty freeze to February 2025 is part of the cost of living crisis measures.
+This will help consumers and businesses, particularly pubs, breweries and distilleries, to ease the financial pressure of the cost of living.

 Navigating the Property Market

-In the Spring Budget for 2024, there have been key updates to policies affecting the real estate sector.
-Notably, from June 1st, 2024, Multiple dwellings relief (MDR) within the Stamp Duty Land Tax framework will be discontinued.
-If contracts were exchanged by March 6th, 2024 or earlier, MDR can still be applied.
+In the 2024 Spring Budget there are changes to policies affecting the property market.
+From June 1st 2024 Multiple dwellings relief (MDR) in the Stamp Duty Land Tax will be removed.
+If contracts were exchanged before March 6th 2024 MDR can still be applied.

-The government is undertaking a renovation of the tax system concerning property transactions, which is anticipated to generate upwards of £600 million annually by fiscal year 2028-29.
-This includes introducing new exemptions under Stamp Duty Land Tax for social housing providers acquiring properties with public funding starting from March 6th this year.
-These amendments are likely to transform how investments and ownership in the social housing market operate.
+The government is reforming the tax system for property transactions which will raise over £600 million a year by 2028-29.
+This includes introducing new exemptions from Stamp Duty Land Tax for social housing providers buying properties with public funding from March 6th this year.
+These changes will change how investments and ownership work in the social housing market.

-In an effort expected to contribute £300 million to government coffers, reforms include eliminating Furnished Holiday Lettings’ tax reliefs.
-As such changes take effect regarding taxation on tourist rental properties, they may reshape investment strategies and modify patterns of property ownership within that niche market segment.
+Raising £300 million for the government, the reforms include removing Furnished Holiday Lettings tax reliefs.
+As changes take effect on tourist rental properties tax, it will change investment strategies and patterns of ownership in that sector.

 Enhancing Childcare and Education

-The Spring Budget 2024 has implemented substantial changes in the sectors of childcare and education, notably with adjustments to child benefits.
-The revision includes a rise in the threshold for the High Income Child Benefit Charge up to £60,000, with a progressive charge applying to incomes between £60,000 and £80,000.
-This alteration will result in diverse financial benefits for families based on their income levels.
-Gains from changes in Child Benefit could vary between approximately £1,109 and £1,664.
+The 2024 Spring Budget has big changes in the childcare and education sectors, including changes to child benefits.
+The changes include increasing the High Income Child Benefit Charge threshold to £60,000 with a progressive charge between £60,000 and £80,000.
+This will mean different financial benefits for families depending on their income.
+Gains from Child Benefit changes will be £1,109 to £1,664.

 What’s not in the budget?